Canon imagePROGRAF iPF Hardware Error 03130031-2F4F

 In the case of this error code, we can recommend some troubleshooting steps, but if they don't work, replacing both print heads is a must.

 To help you save a little cash, you can use our coupon to earn a discount when you buy 2 print heads at the same time.
 Get the coupon by filling in the form below.

 Yes!
 And it's usually pretty easy!
 But wait, there's more... it may be free too!
-ProPrintint Systems always recommends the first step in any troubleshoot to be a simple power cycle.
+ProPrintint Systems always recommends the first step in any troubleshooting to be a simple power cycle.
 Shut the printer down and leave it off for 30 to 60 minutes.
 After the wait, power it up.
-If the error is gone, the only thing left for you to do at this point is tell the internet how awesome we are with a review on Google and Facebook.
+If the error is gone, the only thing left for you to do at this point is telling the internet how awesome we are with a review on Google and Facebook.

 If the error does not clear, look to the firmware.
 DO NOT OVERLOOK THIS STEP!
-Firmware may seem insignificant, but it has been known to cause this (and many other) error.
+Firmware may seem insignificant, but it has been known to cause this (and many other) errors.
 If the power cycle didn't work, and the firmware is current, the last possible cost-free repair is making sure you don't have a false error caused by air trapped in the ink lines.